 If you can’t secure money direct from the government, you could still access funding at a regional or local level.
 This may be a grant offered by a town council that wants to encourage businesses to establish offices or factories in their area, or regional grants established to encourage the development of specific industries.
 All of the below are good starting points:

 - Local Enterprise Partnerships (LEPs) are public-private partnerships that support local SMEs to improve economic development.
 Stay informed by regularly checking in with your nearest one.

 - Councils such as Caerphilly County Borough offer grants for local startups.
 It might be worth contacting your own local council to see what funding, if any, it offers to small businesses.

 Search tools for business grants

 Being part of accelerator programmes and business incubators can also open doors to small business grants in your field.
-In fact, business networks generally are hotbeds for news of exciting opportunities, so stay plugged in.
+In fact, business networks are generally hotbeds for news of exciting opportunities, so stay plugged in.

 With plenty of business grants out there – around 6,000 in fact - you could spend hours (and hours) finding the one that best matches your needs.
 Even if a grant seems unsuitable at first glance, persevere and read the details.
 It may turn out that you need to approach your application differently in order to meet the criteria.
 Never be dishonest or misrepresent your business in any way.

 Let's say you’ve seen a grant that supports new jobs, but you need cash to develop software.
 Your application needs to focus on how the project will create new jobs for local people, and you should be prepared to provide evidence of this at a later stage.